ZazerConer/Video-Player-with-Playlist/README.md

 # Works for:

-This HTML is customized for smartphones only, if you want to load it on the desktop you can change it.
+This HTML is customized for smartphones only, if you want to load it on the desktops you can change it.

 # About the solution: